You could go to Chatgpt and ask this question using this prompt?

 Lee Kariuki

-Want "Dans l'esprit" Framework emailed to you?
+Want the "3 Step Launchpad Framework emailed to you?

 We process your personal data as stated in our Privacy Policy.
 You may withdraw your consent at any time by clicking the unsubscribe link at the bottom of any of our emails.